 Your business needs good security equipment to ensure strong computer internet security.
 This may include the following hardware:

-You also need some key computer protection software to secure your IT system:
+You will also need specialist software to secure your IT system:

-In many ways, storing your business data in the cloud is actually more secure than relying on servers in your business.
+In many ways, storing your business data in the cloud can be more secure than relying on servers in your business.
 If you choose a trusted cloud provider, they may have a whole team of people working just on security.
 After all, their business relies on their reputation - and a single security breach could spell disaster for them.

 It's no good using impregnable computer protection software if anyone can walk into your business and steal your devices.
 Take steps to ensure physical security: